By Steve & Tamami Laser

 Now with more than 50,000 vehicles on the road worldwide, Tesla has launched Model X, the automaker’s first crossover vehicle.
-Unveiled by Musk at the Tesla factory in Fremont, Calif. on Sept.
-29, Model X features exhilarating acceleration, Falcon Wing doors, and room for three rows of seats.
+Model X features exhilarating acceleration, Falcon Wing doors, and room for three rows of seats.

 Monopost seats move independently, sliding and tilting forward and back.
 They’re designed to allow passengers easy access to the third row and give them plenty of foot room when they sit down.